US STOCKS-Wall St rises; eBay, Netflix push Nasdaq to record high

 The S&P 500 posted 46 new 52-week highs and 13 new lows; the Nasdaq Composite recorded 182 new highs and 63 new lows.

 Volume was light, with about 5.6 billion shares traded on U.S. exchanges, below the 6.6 billion average so far this month, according to BATS Global Markets.
-(Editing by Nick Zieminski and Dan Grebler)
+(Editing by Savio D'Souza and Nick Zieminski)

 * Alphabet falls after YouTube ad row; top drag on S&P, Nasdaq